List of Iron Maiden band members: History

-During the tour supporting their second studio effort, Di'Anno was fired from the band after drug and alcohol abuse affected his live performance.
-Vocalist Bruce Dickinson left his previous band, Samson, to audition for Iron Maiden in September 1981 and joined shortly afterwards.
-After the release of their third album, The Number of the Beast, drummer Nicko McBrain replaced Burr, who left due to personal and scheduling problems on the subsequent Beast on the Road tour.
+During the tour supporting their second studio album, Di'Anno was fired from the band after drug and alcohol abuse affected his live performance.
+Vocalist Bruce Dickinson left his previous band, Samson, which had also included Burr, to audition for Iron Maiden in September 1981 and joined shortly afterwards.
+After the release of their third album, The Number of the Beast, drummer Nicko McBrain (of support act Trust) replaced Burr, who left due to personal and scheduling problems on the subsequent Beast on the Road tour.
 This is considered by many as their quintessential lineup, with which they released a series of high-impact works.

 In 1990, prior to the recording of their eighth studio album, Smith was asked to leave the band due to a lack of enthusiasm, brought about by the "stripped-down" musical direction they were taking, which Smith considered "a step backwards" from the progressive direction they had been taking.
 Janick Gers, an old friend of Dickinson's who performed on his debut solo album, became the new guitarist.
 This formation recorded one more album before Dickinson departed in 1993, in order to pursue his solo career further.

 The band listened to hundreds of tapes submitted by vocalists before asking Blaze Bayley to audition, with whom they would go on to release two studio albums, after which Bayley left the band by mutual consent in January 1999.
 At that point, the band were in talks with Dickinson, who, after a meeting with Steve Harris and Rod Smallwood (the group's manager) in Brighton, agreed to rejoin along with Adrian Smith, who was telephoned a few hours later.
 Iron Maiden thus became a six-piece band and have gone on to make six further studio releases.
-The current lineup is now the longest and most stable in the band's history.
+This lineup is now the longest and most stable in the band's history.

+On 7 December 2024, McBrain announced he was retiring from touring due to health issues following the band's show on that day, but would remain a member of the band.
+The following day, Simon Dawson of Harris's band British Lion was announced as the band's new touring drummer.